 Care to guess what happened?

 Each of them didn’t follow through on their part, complete the work or delayed it immensely.
-If I was dependent on them to do their part (finish writing a manuscript, or review and approve ghostwriting of mine, etc…) and only then would I get paid, then guess what?
-I most certainly didn’t get paid as they each dragged their feet and felt no urgency as payment was “results” based instead of timeframe based.
+If I was dependent on them to do their part (finish writing a manuscript, or review and approve ghostwriting of mine, etc…), and only then would I get paid, then guess what?
+I most certainly didn’t get paid as they each dragged their feet and felt no urgency as payment was results-based instead of timeframe-oriented.
 This put me into financial binds more than once as in those days I was budgeting as though clients would do the right thing, and I otherwise give people the benefit of the doubt.

 Lowballing and Deferred Payments Actually Hurt My Mission work